importantimport/unplugin-tdewolff-minify-html-literals/README.md

 An Vite/Rollup/Webpack/esbuild/Rspack plugin to minify HTML template literal strings.

+> Not yet well tested and not recommended for production.

 ## Features

 - This plugin uses [`@tdewolff/minify`](https://www.npmjs.com/package/@tdewolff/minify) to get significant performance gains in complex projects.